Birding and Nature Tours in Ghana

-Ashanti African Tours offer year-round scheduled small group departures, including a range of birding and wildlife tours in Ghana ranging from nine days up to 25 days.
-We also offer tailored private tours that can be designed around target species and to include other areas of interest for individuals, couples and small groups.
+Ashanti African Tours offers year-round scheduled small group departures, including a range of birding and wildlife tours in Ghana ranging from nine days up to 25 days.
+We also offer tailored private tours that can be designed around target species and include other areas of interest for individuals, couples and small groups.
 The duration of the private tours is flexible.

-Ashanti African Tours are focused and committed to ethical and responsible travel here in West Africa.
-A percentage of our profits goes into our NGO Rainforest Rescue Ghana where we connect communities to the conservation of their environment through ethical tourism.
-To date, we have built 2 schools giving over 600 children access to education.
-Our company are also protecting Upper Guinea Rainforest, endangered birds, mammal and butterfly species through an eco-tourism project we are establishing where we have donated accommodation, reception centre, restaurant and school to a community showing them the immediate benefits of protecting the surrounding rainforest where the Yellow-headed Picathartes is found along with mammals like Long-tailed and Tree Pangolin.
+Ashanti African Tours is focused and committed to ethical and responsible travel here in West Africa.
+A percentage of our profits goes into our NGO Rainforest Rescue Ghana, where we connect communities to the conservation of their environment through ethical tourism.
+So far we have built two schools which provide more than 600 children with access to education.
+Our company also protects Upper Guinea Rainforest, endangered birds, mammal and butterfly species through an eco-tourism project.
+We have donated accommodation, a reception centre, a restaurant and a school to a community.
+The project shows the immediate benefits of protecting rainforest that supports the Yellow-headed Picathartes and mammals like the Long-tailed and Tree Pangolins.

-Our groups pay an entrance fee, local guide fees, purchase food and drinks and rent the accommodation to sleep in with 1005 of the funds generated going into the community fund.
-There are 3 local communities that surround the forest benefiting from this fund.
-Prior to us starting the project we would hear a continuous chain saw operators cutting trees and also local hunters killing the wildlife, we are happy to report these have now stopped since we started our project.
+Our groups pay an entrance fee, local guide fees, purchase food and drinks and rent accommodation, with 1005 of the funds generated going into the community.
+There are three local communities surrounding the forest that benefit from this funding.
+Before starting the project we would hear chainsaws continuously cutting trees and local hunters killing wildlife.
+We are happy to report these have now stopped since we started our project.
 Booking with Ashanti African Tours helps conservation.

 Write a Review